The Programmable Thermostat

 - In eight states, mercury thermostats are banned from being installed.

-Bottom line, if you contact a reputable HVAC specialist, they can install an efficient programmable thermostat, get rid of the hazardous mercury and save you and your family money on utilities … we call that a win, win, win!
+Bottom line, if you contact a reputable HVAC specialist, they can install an efficient programmable thermostat.
+They’ll also be able to get rid of the hazardous mercury and save you and your family money on utilities … we call that a win, win, win!